Pseudo-Chrysostom

 The Pseudo-Chrysostom sermon on the glorious cross, In venerabilem crucem sermo, was widely copied in its original Greek and also translated into Armenian, Latin, Old Nubian, Old Russian (East Slavic) and Syriac.
 The Old Nubian text is the longest surviving text in that language.
-The Pseudo-Chrysostom sermon on the archangel Raphael, In Raphaelem archangelum, was also translated, revised and expanded in Arabic, Ge'ez (Ethiopic) and Old Nubian.
+The Coptic Pseudo-Chrysostom sermon on the archangel Raphael, In Raphaelem archangelum, was also translated, revised and expanded in Arabic, Ge'ez (Ethiopic) and Old Nubian.

-Several sermons on Job have been attributed to Chrysostom but were in fact written by Severian of Gabala.
+Three sermons on Job have been attributed to Chrysostom but were in fact written by Severian of Gabala.
+The Second Apocryphal Apocalypse of John is presented in some manuscripts as a sermon of Chrysostom.